-Demand-response (DR) is seen as the most suitable tool to balance demand with an intermittent distributed renewable resources and to improve energy efficiency (Hesser & Succar, 2012).
+Demand response (DR) is seen as the most suitable tool to balance demand with an intermittent distributed renewable resources and to improve energy efficiency (Hesser & Succar, 2012).
 Thus system operators are starting to upgrade the present grid with information-communication technology (ICT) that will enable two-way communication between all participants, namely producers, suppliers and consumers.
-On consumers side this includes installing smart meters and eventually smart appliances that will be able to respond to electricity supplier's signals.
-The European Commission set the claim for the member countries to equip at least 80% of consumers with smart meters ("Directive 2009/72/EC," 2009).
+On consumers side this includes installing Smart Meters and eventually smart appliances that will be able to respond to electricity supplier's signals.
+The European Commission set the claim for the member countries to equip at least 80% of consumers with smart meters by 2020 (Directive 2009/72/EC).

-Besides hardware upgrades demand-response includes implementation of several price-based (dynamic pricing) and incentive-based DR programs (Faria & Vale, 2011).
+Besides hardware upgrades demand response includes implementation of several price-based (dynamic pricing) and incentive-based DR programs (Faria & Vale, 2011).
 Dynamic pricing introduces a number of new concepts and price signals in the selling of electricity.
-With these plans, when customers use energy, not only the quantity consumed but also the time of use influences the amount of the energy portion of the bill (Harper-Slaboszewicz, McGregor, & Sunderhauf, 2012).
+With these plans, when customers use energy, not only the quantity consumed, but also the time of use influences the amount of the energy portion of the bill (Harper-Slaboszewicz, McGregor, & Sunderhauf, 2012).
 According to Hamilton et al. (2012) the largest driving factor for the future of DR is the development of dynamic pricing and coupling of dynamic pricing with technology as technology greatly improves customer responsiveness.

-Utilities and policy makers have been discussing the ideas and opportunities that the smart grid brings to electricity distributors, suppliers and customers for quite some time.
-But in order to successfully implement new technologies and demand-response programmes, besides system operators, customers as well need to perceive their benefits and be comfortable with them.
-There may be different factors motivating users to participate in dynamic pricing and demand-response programs such as money savings, financial incentives, protecting environment (Lakota Jeriček et al., 2010; Mert, Suschek-Berger, & Tritthart, 2008), or value-added services accompanied with demand-response programs that increase comfort levels and enhance convenience (Chamberlin & Herman, 1996).
-However, until recently customers were not a part of this conversation (Hamilton, et al., 2012).
+Utilities and policy makers have been discussing the ideas and opportunities that the Smart Grid brings to electricity distributors, suppliers and customers for quite some time.
+But in order to successfully implement new technologies and DR programmes, besides system operators, customers as well need to perceive their benefits and be comfortable with them.
+There may be different factors motivating users to participate in dynamic pricing and demand-response programs such as money savings, financial incentives, protecting environment (Lakota Jeriček et al., 2010; Wilma Mert, 2008), or value-added services accompanied with demand-response programs that increase comfort levels and enhance convenience (Chamberlin & Herman, 1996).
+However, until recently customers were not a part of this conversation (Hamilton et al., 2012).

-Comprehensive literature review reveals that consumers' response to dynamic pricing schemes has been explored by several papers from theoretical perspective (Hung-po, 2010), through simulation model of demandresponse programs in combination with dynamic pricing schemes for residential consumers (Gottwalt, Ketter, Block, Collins, & Weinhardt, 2011) or through several pilot projects (Formby, 2005a, 2005b; Kiesling; PowerCentsDCTM Program Final Report, 2010).
+Comprehensive literature review reveals that consumers' response to dynamic pricing schemes has been explored by several papers from theoretical perspective (Hung-po, 2010), through simulation of household behaviour under variable pricing schemes (Gottwalt, Ketter, Block, Collins, & Weinhardt, 2011) or through several pilot projects (Faruqui & Sergici, 2010; Formby, 2005a, 2005b; Kiesling; PowerCentsDCTM Program Final Report, 2010).
 Another set of researches has been focusing on household preferences for electricity service attributes and willingness to pay for different pricing schemes (Goett, Hudson, & Train, 2000).
 Pilot projects mostly focus only on small group of consumers that are willing to take part in a project and often in return for monetary compensation.
 Successfulness of the project thus cannot be easily applicable to the wider population.
 Though many studies have been focusing on one part of DR concept, none has covered it as a whole.
 Having in mind that demand-response concept involves much more than just dynamic pricing schemes but also incentive-based DR programs, smart appliances that are able to respond to price signals and may be complemented with other services that attract consumers, a question about overall acceptance of DR among residential consumers has remained so far unanswered.

 The objective of this paper is to analyse preferences of Slovenian residential consumers for participating in various DR programmes with innovative pricing schemes and to establish the willingness to pay for electricity services under various demand-response programmes.
-In addition, the paper aims to establish the scope for offering supplementary services relevant to dynamic demand to consumers along with electricity supply.
+In addition, the paper aims to establish the scope for offering different supplementary services to consumers along with electricity supply.